Appendix A) Chronology and Continuity

-Scraps, the Wizard restores the pink ones, but it doesn't last,
+The Wizard restores the pink ones, at the urging of Scraps, but it doesn't last,

-as Bungle soon becomes conceited again, which causes the Wizard to turn her
+as Bungle becomes conceited again, which causes the Wizard to turn her

 the Wizard says that the Glass Cat herself had requested the change to clear

-brains, but this doesn't seem quite right and without context, it's hard to ascertain if this request was made
+brains, but without context, it's hard to ascertain if this request was made

-Magic Carpet of Oz (the Bungle portion was first published in
+Magic Carpet of Oz (the Bungle portions first published in

-after the Glass Cat rescues Ozma, she grants her wish to have her brains restored,
+the Glass Cat rescues Ozma who grants her wish that her brains be restored by

-and the Wizard does so merely by placing a black curtain over her head,
+the Wizard, and he does so merely by placing a black curtain over her head,

 and flipping a switch.

-Another mystery, unrelated to the first, emerged regarding the Glass Cat's breakability.
+secondary and unrelated mystery emerged regarding the Glass Cat's breakability.
 She is

 concerned about this issue in